beforeyouknowit/arduinoX86/README.md

 - The CPU client software, which runs on your computer and controls the CPU after the CPU server has set up initial register state as desired, or uploads an entire program to be run automatically with register state collected at the end of execution;
-- The CPU socket PCB HAT(s), which seat on top of the Arduino, and provide a physical interface between the CPU and GPIO lines.
+- The CPU socket PCB shields, which seat on top of the Arduino, and provide a physical interface between the CPU and GPIO lines.

 The original "Arduino8088" project utilized an Arduino MEGA, but this board no longer supported.